What is a DSP in an Android Headunit?

 Why is changing the sound so important?

-It may not be important to you, and this is why a DSP may or may not be useful to you.
-Different vehicle shapes, quality and makes or speaker, speaker locations, interior coverings and the location of the passengers can all affect the sound.
-Without a DSP, you won’t be able to compensate for these variable with quite the control you can with a DSP.
-Not having a DSP may lead you to not quite getting the sound just how you want it, and it will be at this point, getting the android headunit with a DSP would have made more sense.
+It may not be important to you, which is why a DSP may or may not be useful.
+Different vehicle shapes, quality and makes or speakers, speaker locations, interior coverings, and the location of the passengers can all affect the sound.
+Without a DSP, you won’t be able to compensate for this variable with quite the control you can with a DSP.
+Not having a DSP may lead you to not quite getting the sound how you want, and it will be at this point; getting the Android headunit with a DSP would have made more sense.

 Tweaking

-But maybe the sound tweaking to it’s nth degree is not that interesting to you?
-A bit of fade and bass/treble adjustment has always been adequate, but that was on the factory tuned radio you are replacing with either a universal android headunit or a custom fit android headunit, but neither has been tuned by the vehicle manufacturer for their range.
-Having that extra level of control may be useful?
+But maybe the sound tweaking to its nth degree is not that interesting to you?
+A bit of fade and bass/treble adjustment has always been adequate, but that was on the factory-tuned radio you are replacing with either a universal Android headunit or a custom-fit Android headunit.
+Still, neither has been tuned by the vehicle manufacturer for their range.
+Having that extra level of control may be useful.

 Control